Florida’s island dwellers dig out from Ian’s destruction

 “We feel as a community that if we leave the island — abandon it — nobody is going to take care of that problem of fixing our road in and out,” Pine Island resident Leslie Arias said as small motorboats delivered water and other necessities.

-A temporary bridge to span the damaged parts of the causeway would be ready by Wednesday afternoon, Florida Gov. Ron DeSantis said.
+A temporary bridge to span the damaged parts of the causeway would be ready Wednesday afternoon, Florida Gov. Ron DeSantis said.
 It will aid in restoring electricity, delivering fuel and supplies, and reopening the island’s supermarket, he said.
+By Wednesday night, traffic was restricted to official vehicles only.

 Piles of rubble and debris have replaced many of the Pine Island’s homes.
 Power lines and their wooden poles litter yards and roadways.